Military Retirement: Do You Have This Covered?

 TRICARE: Retiring service members must enroll themselves and eligible family members or risk losing TRICARE benefits.
 This includes family members with Medicare Part A and B.

 Final moving expense: You have one calendar year from your retirement date to use your last government-paid move anywhere within the U.S. or to your home of record outside the country.
-Check with your installation's Relocation Assistance Program or visit the Defense Finance and Accounting Service site for information.
+Check with your installation's Personnel Support Office for information.

 Life insurance: Your Servicemembers' Group Life Insurance plan continues uninterrupted for 120 days after separation.
 During that time, you can convert your life insurance to Veterans' Group Life Insurance.
 You can still convert after 120 days, but you have to prove that you're in good health.
 Check out ExploreVA.gov for more.